GSA/digitalgov.gov/content/news/2022/05/2022-05-02-two-years-of-federal-student-aid-virtual-assistant-lead-to-lessons-learned-and-a-clear-vision-of-the-work-ahead.md

 ---
 date: 2022-05-02 18:26:00 -0500
-title: Two Years of Federal Student Aid Virtual Assistant Lead to Lessons Learned and a Clear Vision of the Work Ahead
+title: Two Years of Federal Student Aid's Virtual Assistant Lead to Lessons Learned and a Clear Vision of the Work Ahead
 summary: Education's FSA team behind Aidan® shares what they’ve learned over the past two years to help drive improvements and expand the product to a wider range of users.
 # See all topics at https://digital.gov/topics
 topics:
   - design